Yaxeni Oriquen-Garcia: Early life

 Yaxeni Milagros Oriquen Pérez was born on September 3, 1966, in Cabimas, Zulia, Venezuela, the youngest of nine children (four brothers and four sisters).
 She began a career in theater and modeling at an early age and studied theater while in Venezuela.

 Bodybuilding career

 Amateur

 In 1989, she began dedicating herself to the sport of bodybuilding.
 She won four amateur contests in 1993, earning her professional card after winning Ibero (Central) American Championships.
 She then moved to the United States.

 Professional

-Her most noteworthy achievement as a professional has been winning the Ms. Olympia title in 2005.
+Her most noteworthy achievement as a professional was winning the Ms. Olympia title in 2005.
 She is the most successful female Venezuelan bodybuilder to date, the only one to win the Ms. Olympia title.
 She is the winner of five Ms. International titles, in 2002, 2003, 2005, 2008, and 2012.
 In 2011, she ranked as the second-best female bodybuilder in the International Federation of Bodybuilding and Fitness Pro Women's Bodybuilding Ranking List.